Predicting 21cm-line map from Lyman $\alpha$ emitter distribution with Generative Adversarial Networks: Image to Image Translator

 The objective function is given as

-where a hyper parameter $\lambda$ works as the weight of the term.
+where a hyperparameter $\lambda$ works as the weight of the term.
 The first term is a general objective for the cGAN, and it is given by

-where $\mathbb{E}[a]$ represents the expectation value of $a$, $x$ is an input image and $y$ is a true image which is the genuine pair image of the $x$.
+where $\mathbb{E}[a]$ represents the expectation value of $a$, $x$ is an input image and $y$ is a real image which is the genuine pair image of the $x$.
 The generator, $G$, makes a fake image, $G(x)$, from an input $x$.
-The discriminator, $D(x,z)$, judges if a given image $z$ is $y$ or a fake image $G(x)$ and returns a value from 0 (fake) to 1 (true).
+The discriminator, $D(x,z)$, judges if a given image $z$ is $y$ or a fake image $G(x)$ and returns a value from 0 (fake) to 1 (real).

 In \cite{Phillip2016}, they have introduced $L_1$ as the second term in Eq.~(\ref{eq:pix2pix}).
 The $L_1$ is given as